Duplin County, North Carolina

 In fact, finding new technologies that cut down on odor and potential leaks into water sources has become a national priority for the country.
 A pollution census in 2010 found that agricultural pollution, and especially manure from livestock operations, was a larger source of water pollution than industry.
 Since then, China’s ministry of agriculture has been promoting the use of biogas digesters.

 All this bolsters arguments that poorer agricultural communities in eastern North Carolina are fast becoming China’s outsourced factory farms. ”Water and air pollution, emissions of noxious gases… All of those things are here.
 We’re getting all of those negative impacts and all of the profits are going to China, and a lot of that meat will go to China,” says Burdette, the water advocate for the Cape Fear River.

-Raising hogs somewhere like North Carolina is almost 50% cheaper than in China.
 Through its ownership of Smithfield, WH Group effectively owns one in four pigs raised in the US.
 It’s an ironic reversal of roles in global trade, given American consumers’ presumption that it is they who benefit from cheap products manufactured by low wage workers in China.

 “Historically, the rich countries have been able to get natural resources and cheap labor from poorer countries.
 Now what’s happening is you have a company…that is producing in a way that destroys the health and environment in a rich country,” says Wing, the epidemiologist from UNCCH.